Neurexin: Expression and function

+Neurexin Binding Partners

-Neurexin-neuroligin binding
+Neurexin-Neureoligin binding

 The different combinations of neurexin to neuroligin, and alternative splicing of neuroligin and neurexin genes, control binding between neuroligins and neurexins, adding to synapse specificity.
 Neurexins alone are capable of recruiting neuroligins in postsynaptic cells to a dendritic surface, resulting in clustered neurotransmitter receptors and other postsynaptic proteins and machinery.
 Their neuroligin partners can induce presynaptic terminals by recruiting neurexins.
 Synapse formation can therefore be triggered in either direction by these proteins.
 Neuroligins and neurexins can also regulate formation of glutamatergic (excitatory) synapses, and GABAergic (inhibitory) contacts using a neuroligin link.
 Regulating these contacts suggests neurexin-neuroligin binding could balance synaptic input, or maintain an optimal ratio of excitatory to inhibitory contacts.